timarney/react-setup/README.md

 React and React Dom are split out into a **vendors.js** file (standalone).

-*Note this isn't a React Starter boilerplate.*  It's an experiment to test Webpack settings
+*Note this isn't a React Starter boilerplate.*  It's an experiment to test Webpack settings.

 #Tips / Ideas?